nsidc/search-interface/DEVELOPMENT.md

 * `grunt watch:lint-test` will automatically run JSHint, scss-lint, and the Jasmine test suite whenever a JavaScript or Sass file is changed
 * `grunt watch:build-$PROJECT` automatically runs `grunt build:$PROJECT-dev`
-  whenever a Sass or Jade file is changed (`PROJECT` must be `ade` or `nsidc`)
+  whenever a Sass or Pug  file is changed (`PROJECT` must be `ade` or `nsidc`)

 ## Build

-`grunt build:nsidc` and `grunt build:ade` will create a `build/` directory containing HTML and CSS files generated from Jade and Sass files, as well as a minified JavaScript file created by the
+`grunt build:nsidc` and `grunt build:ade` will create a `build/` directory containing HTML and CSS files generated from Pug and Sass files, as well as a minified JavaScript file created by the
 [RequireJS Optimizer](http://requirejs.org/docs/optimization.html).
 Other files, such as external JavaScript libs and image files, are also copied to `build/` so